 Symphony has a proven record of:

 We will guarantee a commitment to children’s learning and well-being, set in a culture of relentless determination to make a difference to young people’s lives.
-However, we also strongly believe that every school should have its own identify in terms of curriculum, timetable, uniform etc. Each of the seven schools present in the Trust serve very different communities and we do not want to impose a ‘one-size-fits –all’ brand in our Trust.
+However, we also strongly believe that every school should have its own identify in terms of curriculum, timetable, uniform etc. Each of the eight schools present in the Trust serve very different communities and we do not want to impose a ‘one-size-fits –all’ brand in our Trust.
 The Trust will provide the ‘Trunk’ in terms of business, HR, school support, monitoring and improvement.
 School leaders and local governors are given the room to retain and grow the ‘branches and leaves’ to provide their own bespoke educational offer for the children at their school.
+Our Symphony Offer is available for schools who require intervention support and development.

 From a school business prospective, the economies of scale and collective purchasing made possible within the Trust can help schools cope better with shrinking budgets.
 At a local level, School leaders and Local Governing Bodies still decide how they spend their own budget.
 Schools are not charged with a general ‘top slice’ but instead are charged individually for stated services, such as insurance, H.R and legal services.
 This charge would include a small contribution to allow the MAT to operate, however, all costs are transparent and we would hope that most schools would see a net financial gain with this arrangement.